My Home - My Sanctuary.

 Innovative Design Review

-In accordance with relevant local character controls or policies, we evaluate proposals for their fit within the established urban character of an area.
+In accordance with relevant local character controls or policies, we specialise in evaluating proposed design suitability to fit within established urban areas.
 Using our structured design review method, we analyse the key elements of a proposal through recognised design principles.
-This approach helps identify where a proposal departs from the prevailing character of the neighbourhood and highlights opportunities for improvement or amendment.
+This approach helps identify where a design departs from the prevailing character of the neighbourhood and highlights opportunities for improvement or amendment.